 There's a claim floating around the allied health software market right now, and it sounds roughly like this: traditional practice management platforms are outdated, AI-first platforms are the future, and if you haven't switched yet you're falling behind.

 I've been hearing versions of this pitch for about a year.
-Some of it is coming from new AI-native EHR companies.
-Some of it is coming from legacy vendors scrambling to bolt AI features onto decade-old codebases.
-And some of it is coming from the general ambient hype around anything with "AI" in the name.
+Some of it from new AI-native companies.
+Some from legacy vendors scrambling to bolt AI features onto decade-old codebases.
+And some from the general ambient noise around anything with "AI" in the name.

 I started writing this piece expecting a clean verdict.
-I didn't get one, and honestly that surprised me.
-The gap between "traditional" and "AI-first" practice management is real in some places and completely manufactured in others.
-But let me start with the money, because that's where things get concrete fast.
+Three drafts later, I still don't have one, and that surprised me.
+The gap between "traditional" and "AI-first" is real in some places and manufactured in others.
+Let me start with the money, because that's where things get concrete fast.

 Follow the money first

 Everyone focuses on features when they debate this stuff.
-Nobody talks about what allied health practitioners actually pay for their tech stack.
-That drives me a bit crazy, so let me fix it.
+Nobody talks about what allied health practitioners pay for their tech stack.
+That frustrates me, so let me fix it.

-Take Jane App as a concrete example, since it's the most popular platform in the allied health space.
+Take Jane App, since it's the most popular platform in the allied health space.
 Their current pricing breaks down into three tiers:

 That's the base price.
-But here's the part that gets buried: Jane's AI Scribe costs $15 per practitioner per month on top of your plan.
+But here's what gets buried: Jane's AI Scribe costs $15 per practitioner per month on top of your plan.
 Insurance billing is another $20/month add-on.
 Group telehealth is a separate $15/month.
-So a solo practitioner on the Practice plan who wants AI notes, insurance billing, and group sessions is paying $79 + $15 + $20 + $15 = $129/month minimum, and that's before any third party tools.
+A solo practitioner on the Practice plan who wants AI notes, insurance billing, and group sessions pays $79 + $15 + $20 + $15 = $129/month minimum, and that's before any third-party integrations.

-The math changes when everything is built in
+The math changes when everything is one subscription

-AI-first platforms that include everything in one subscription change this arithmetic.
-Oli Health charges $19.95 per clinician per month — one flat rate that covers the AI scribe, AI charting, scheduling, billing, telehealth, patient portal, online booking, client communication, and 2 million Oli AI credits per month.
+AI-first platforms that include everything in one plan change this arithmetic.
+Oli Health charges $19.95 per clinician per month — one flat rate that covers AI scribe, AI charting, scheduling, billing, telehealth, patient portal, online booking, client communication, and 2 million AI credits per month.
 No tiers.
 No add-on surcharges.
 No introductory pricing that jumps after three months.

-Whether the product is the right fit for your specific practice is a separate conversation.
-But the gap between $114+ with Jane and $19.95 with an all-in-one AI-first platform is hard to ignore on the numbers alone.
+Whether the product is the right fit for your practice is a separate conversation.
+But the gap between $114+ with Jane and $19.95 with an all-in-one platform is difficult to ignore on the numbers alone.

-What the documentation gap actually looks like at 6:40pm
+What the documentation gap looks like at 6:40pm

 This is where the abstract debate gets real.
 Not in feature comparison charts.
 In the space between your last patient leaving and you locking up for the night.